 My first experience with Australian-made Drouyn drums was a set I owned when I was about 14.
-As you can see, I was very excited, but not too sure what an orthodox grip looked like.
+As you can see, I was very excited (but not too sure what an orthodox grip looked like!)
 This was my second drum kit.
-It was a huge advance on the first one; which was a Pearl kit from the early 60’s, which included a non-imperial sized floor tom.
+It was a huge advance on the first one; which was a Pearl kit from the early 60’s.
+This included a non-imperial sized floor tom, which needed custom made calf-skin heads.
+Very expensive!

 This kit I’m playing was made in the 70’s and had retractable spurs, a disappearing bass drum cymbal stand and slotted lugs.
 I found it in the classifieds, second hand.
 It came with Paiste 602 hi-hats and a crash cymbal.
 It wasn’t my first experience with Drouyn drums.
 They were very popular in Queensland (where they were made) I remember playing a set when I was much younger on Daydream Island.
-When I got this set home I knew I had scored a big goal.
-It was virtually new and the cymbals alone were worth hundreds of dollars.
-It also sounded very good and it really helped my playing.
+When I got this set home I knew I had scored a goal.
+It was virtually new and the cymbals alone were worth more than I’d paid.
+It also sounded very good – and it really helped my playing.

 I eventually traded in this kit for a Premier 2000 Series.
 I have since regretted that sale; but that’s the way it is for a working musician.